Legal Representation For Contractor & Builder Disputes

 Property owner side

-The property owner’s homeowner’s insurance may cover damage caused by the contractor, such as cracked concrete or other harm to the property secondary to the contractor’s work.
+The property owner’s homeowner’s insurance may cover damage caused by the contractor, such as cracked concrete or other harm to the property resulting from the contractor’s work.

 The contractor may also have liability insurance.
-In fact, home improvement contractors in PA are required to carry at least $50,000 of liability insurance coverage.
-However, an insurance company only provides liability coverage for damages, not the failure to finish the job.
+In fact, home improvement contractors in PA must carry at least $50,000 of liability insurance coverage.
+However, an insurance company only provides liability coverage for damages, not for the failure to finish the job.
 Otherwise, no contractor would ever finish!
-Instead, they would have their insurance carriers pay you to have someone else to finish the job.
+Instead, their insurance carriers would pay you to hire someone else to finish the job.
 For more on the limits of liability insurance, click here.

 Rather, the contractor’s liability insurance will only cover the “resulting damage” he caused.
 This includes a contractor tipping over a paint can, as mentioned, or causing some other damage to your property beyond failing to finish the job.
 This is considered “secondary damage,” which insurance will typically cover.